imsweb/seerdata-utility/README.md

 ## Features

-* Reading/writing drugs and regimens from/to XML and searching that data using a weighted algorithm.
+* Reading/writing drugs and regimens from/to XML/JSON and searching that data using a weighted algorithm.
-* Reading/writing diseases from/to XML for a given DX year and searching that data using a weighted algorithm.
-* Reading/writing year-based diseases from/to JSON and searching that data using a weighted algorithm.
+* Reading/writing diseases from/to XML/JSON and searching that data using a weighted algorithm.

 ## Download